Sabudana Thalipeeth Recipe

 Sabudana Thalipeeth served on a plate.

-You can shape sabudana thalipeeth directly on the griddle (tawa) but I have a super easy solution to shape these perfectly without any fuss.
+You can shape sabudana thalipeeth directly on the griddle (tawa), but I have a super-easy solution for making them perfectly without fuss.

 Ingredients

-Sabudana (sago pearls, tapioca pearls) – Use medium size sabudana to make the thalipeeth.
-You will find it at any Indian grocery store or online.
+Sabudana (sago pearls, tapioca pearls) – To make the thalipeeth, use medium-sized sabudana (black peppercorn size).
+You can find it at any Indian grocery store or on online portals like Amazon.

 Boiled Potatoes help in binding the ingredients.

-Boil them in a traditional pressure cooker, instant pot, or in a pot over the stovetop.
-Peel and mash to use in the recipe.
+Boil them in a traditional pressure cooker, an Instant Pot, or a pot over the stovetop.
+Peel and mash them for use in the recipe.

 Rajgira Atta (Amaranth Flour) helps to bind the mixture.